BryanImaralu/2020_5bi_team2_Imaralu/docs/Software_Project_Management_Plan.md

 ## 2.4 Tools

-- .Programming - Python
+- Programming - Python
-- .Version Control – all work products will be stored in an repository
+- Version Control – all work products will be stored in an repository

 # 3 Work Plan